L0rdB43lish/Security-Audit/README.md

 # Intro
-This activity is part of the "Google Cybersecurity Professional Certificate" program.
+This activity was assigned to us as part of the Google Cybersecurity Professional Certificate program.

 # The Case